nimscale/jerasure/README.md

     export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 ```

-As for debian  everything is okay it makes sharedlibrary available by default
+As for debian  everything is okay it makes sharedlibrary available by default.

+### Include directory ###
+This include directory contains the emergency c header files needed by the project, incase
+we wind a problem with the shared library for jerasure will need to compile everything for
+our self from the include directory.